Introducing Arkansas Total Care — Your partner for success

-Mercy Health – Mercy operates 7 acute care, specialty care and critical access hospitals in Arkansas, as well as neighboring states including Kansas, Missouri and Oklahoma.
-Mercy provides primary and physical health services as well as behavioral health and pharmacy services.
+Mercy Health – Mercy runs seven acute care, specialty care, and critical access hospitals in the state of Arkansas.
+They also have locations in Kansas, Missouri, and Oklahoma.
+Mercy provides primary and physical health services.
+Mercy also offers behavioral health and pharmacy services.

-Arkansas Health & Wellness - Arkansas Health & Wellness is operated locally.
-Arkansas Health & Wellness has a history of providing products and services for under/uninsured populations, employers and the self-employed groups.
-Through its corporate parent Centene, Arkansas Health & Wellness also has over 30 years of experience supporting the community and those covered by Medicaid including people with IDD and Behavioral Health needs.
+Arkansas Health & Wellness - Arkansas Health and Wellness is a local company that offers services to groups such as under-, uninsured, and self-employed people.
+They also work with employers.
+Through its parent company, Centene, Arkansas Health and Wellness has more than 30 years of experience supporting the community.
+This includes those covered by Medicaid, such as people with IDD and behavioral health needs.

 We understand that the best support is close to home.
 That’s why Arkansas Total Care is managed and staffed locally — with local participants and providers serving as our chief advisors.

 We work closely with advocacy groups and providers to help us implement person-centered, outcomes based care programs, manage cost and improve the overall quality of care delivered to our participants.
 Our local staff helps participants access care, coordinates referrals to health and social services, and addresses participant concerns and questions.